drumsrgr8forn8/profile_tool/README.md

 - languages: the programming language used in the project.
 - frameworks: Language specific software layered on top
-- people: Defines customer setup for particular usernames (optional)
+- people: Defines custom setup for particular usernames (optional)

 Sputnik environments are about optimizing ramp-up time to new developers.
 An open-source project might publish a sputnik environment for contributors.
 A company might define an environment to help shorten the onboarding of new team members.